yduan1115/ChronoPreH/README.md

 # Apply ChronoPreH in your code

-If you want to use it in R, please download it with the command below:
+If you want to use it in R, please install it with the command below:

 ```{r}
 if (!require("devtools")) install.packages("devtools")